isomerpages/moe-anchorgreenpri/_cce/Welfare & Safety.md

 • The signal for the drill is the continuous ringing of the school siren for at least one minute.
 During a power failure, a megaphone will be used. <br>
 • When the alarm is sounded, all pupils are to quickly assemble outside their classrooms in two rows and walk briskly down the nearest staircases to the ISH.
 If a pupil happens to be in the toilet, he/she should proceed to the ISH by the shortest route as soon as possible.

 **7\.
-Leaving School Premises**
+Leaving School Premises**<br>

-*   Pupils are not allowed to leave the school premises without approval from the School Leaders.
-Disciplinary action will be taken against pupils who leave the school premises without prior permission from the School Leaders.
+• Pupils are not allowed to leave the school premises without approval from the School Leaders.
+Disciplinary action will be taken against pupils who leave the school premises without prior permission from the School Leaders. <br>
-*   Pupils are only permitted to leave the classroom if they have obtained permission from their teacher and has been granted an exit pass.
+• Pupils are only permitted to leave the classroom if they have obtained permission from their teacher and granted an exit pass. <br>
-*   Family member / guardian must sign out at the General Office before leaving the school premises with the child.
+• Family members/ guardians must sign out at the General Office before leaving the school premises with the child.

-**8\.
-Mobile Phone Policy**

-*   The school does not encourage pupils to bring mobile phones to school.
-*   Parents who would like their child to carry a mobile phone must take personal responsibility, the school will not be responsible for any loss or damage to the mobile phones.
-*   Pupils are not allowed to use their mobile phones in school.
-*   Pupils’ mobile phones may be confiscated as a disciplinary measure and/or for the purpose of investigation if pupils contravened the above rule.